COVID-19 Reopening Plans

 - Safety is a major consideration in our decision to welcome students back to campus.

-- On-campus classes will begin Monday, August 24, 2020.
-All courses will be delivered in a hybrid format, reducing face-to-face time and implementing physical distancing in classrooms.
+- On-campus classes began Monday, August 24, 2020.
+All courses are delivered in a hybrid format, reducing face-to-face time and implementing physical distancing in classrooms.

 - Monitoring health daily, wearing face coverings in public areas, practicing physical distancing and communicating best preventative practices are all part of the strategy to keep students and employees safe.

 - While the on-campus experience will look different, as does nearly every area of public living during this pandemic, the core of the CSU experience remains: a loving community who points one another toward Christ while delivering high-quality career preparation and a biblical foundation for life through higher education.

 - An individual commitment to adhere to these guidelines will build on that community to keep one another’s best interest in mind and to help us make the CSU campus as safe as possible.
 All on-campus students and employees are asked to follow the Safe on the Summit COVID-19 plan, which is detailed on multiple pages of this section of the website.

 - Please check this section of CSU’s website frequently.
 Additional or updated information will be posted when it is available.

 - Students will receive consistent communications via their student email accounts, Remind and Schoology with updates and further details; students, please check those platforms regularly.